Drakengard 2: Setting and characters

 Drakengard 2 takes place in an unnamed land nearly two decades after the events of Drakengard: originally said to take place after the game's first ending, it was later retconned so it took place in an isolated timeline following events similar to Drakengard.
 In the original game, two powers, the Empire and the Union, were engaged in a religious war over the Seals, magical bindings tied to a chosen Goddess of the Seal that kept dark entities known as the Watchers from appearing in the mortal world and destroying humanity.
 Caught up in the conflict were Caim and Angelus, a human and a dragon who had made a pact (a magical ritual that linked their souls), and fought to try to keep both the Seals and the Goddess safe.
 Though they ultimately failed, Angelus became the new seal, averting the end of the world.
 Eighteen years later, the Seals are protected by the Knights of the Seal, who eventually grow to become a dominating force in the land.

-The game's main character is Nowe (ノウェ), a Knight of the Seal gifted with superhuman powers.
+The game's main character is Nowe (ノウェ), a Knight of the Seal who possesses superhuman powers.
 Nowe's companion is Legna (レグナ, Reguna), a dragon who helped raise Nowe and was involved in the events of 18 years before.
 Accompanying Nowe on his journey is Manah (マナ, Mana), the main antagonist of the first game who now seeks to free the people from the oppression of the Knights; Eris (エリス, Erisu), a female Knight of the Seal and Nowe's childhood friend; and Urick (ユーリック, Yūrikku) a former Knight who made a pact with the Grim Reaper in exchange for his mortality.
 The main villain of the game is Gismor (ジスモア, Jisumoa), leader of the Knights of the Seal.
 Returning from the first game are Caim (カイム, Kaimu), the previous game's main protagonist; Angelus (アンヘル, Anheru), the current Goddess of the Seal; and Seere (セエレ, Sēre), once a companion to Caim and now the Hierarch of the Union.
 Minor characters include the guardians of the Seals, Zhangpo (ザンポ, Zanpo), Hanch (ハンチ, Hanchi) and Yaha (ヤハ), and Oror (オロー, Orō), who helped raise Nowe.